iqlusioninc/veriform/spec/draft-veriform-spec.md

 Field IDs MUST be unique.
 Any message containing repeated field IDs MUST be rejected by compliant parsers.

-# Structured Content Hashing (zhash)
+# Structured Content Hashing (Verihash)

-The zhash algorithm computes a unique content hash for every field and nested message present in a Veriform message.
+The Verihash algorithm computes a unique content hash for every field and nested message present in a Veriform message.
 This approach to hashing can either happen in tandem with deserialization, or by walking the object graph produced by parsing a message.
 Only the content of messages is included in the hash